Conorjbr/Oliver-St-John-Gogarty/README.md

 ## Acknowledgements & thanks

 Thanks to the tutors at code institute and my mentor Harry Dhillon for their help with getting this project over the line.
 Also thanks to my fellow code institute students and alumni who assisted me so much via slack messages and calls.
-I had not realised there was such a great commnity of coders out there.
+I had not realised there was such a great community of coders out there.
 You are all a truly great bunch of people and I hope I can be helpful to other students in the same way in the future.

+Note : This project was made purely for educational purposes and not for any financial gain.

 [BACK TO TOP](#Oliver-St-John-Gogarty)